Virgin Atlantic: Recent years

 In May 2020, Virgin Atlantic announced over 3,000 jobs losses in the UK and an imminent end to operations at Gatwick Airport.
 On 7 June, Virgin Atlantic commenced cargo-only flights between Brussels Airport and London Heathrow, feeding the high demand for European cargo into its network via LHR.
 As of 2022 the flights still continue on a daily basis, using all aircraft types within the fleet.On 4 August, Virgin Atlantic filed for bankruptcy protection from creditors in the US as part of a recapitalisation and debt restructuring plan.
 On 25 August 2020, creditors approved the £1.2bn (€1.3bn) rescue package and debt restructuring.
 On 4 September 2020, Virgin Atlantic announced a second round of job cuts, totalling 1,150 across all departments.
 Since the start of 2020, the company halved its workforce due to the COVID-19 pandemic.
 Chief executive Shai Weiss said that "further reducing the number of people we employ is heartbreaking but essential."

 As of February 2022, during Russia's invasion of Ukraine, Virgin Atlantic, along with the other UK carriers, observed a ban from travelling in Russian airspace that was a retaliatory measure for the UK's ban on Russia's main carrier, Aeroflot and all other Russian private jets and carriers from using UK airspace.

 On 27 September 2022, Virgin Atlantic announced that the airline would join SkyTeam airline alliance in early 2023.
 It was first time that a British airline joined an airline alliance since British Midland International joined Star Alliance in 2002 and British Airways of Oneworld in 1999.
 In February 2023, the airline stated that it would join SkyTeam on 2 March 2023.

-In November 2023, the airlines announced plans to resume its flights to Dubai after four years of ceasing operations in the emirate.
+In November 2023, the airline announced plans to resume its flights to Dubai after four years of ceasing operations in the UAE.
 Also in November 2023, the airline announced plans to operate a flight on 28 November between London Heathrow and New York City using 100 per cent sustainable aviation fuel.
-The flight was operated on the airlines' Boeing 787-9.
+The flight was operated on the airline's Boeing 787-9.
 The flight was successful and made it to New York from London on 28 November 2023.
 Because it was a test flight, there were no fare-paying passengers.

 On 19 May 2024, it was reported that approximately 200 former cabin crew were suing Virgin Atlantic for unfair dismissal during the redundancy process following the COVID-19 pandemic.
 It was reported that they protected over 350 new hires who had only completed approximately 1 week of training out of 6 weeks rather than keep experienced older staff who had been with the airline for over 20 years.